Goal 11: Policies, processes and practices

 Our Global Development Institute and Manchester Institute for Collaborative Research on Ageing have worked with local residents on a women-led social movement in a local housing association and tower block adjacent to our University to ensure its future affordability, viability and prosperity as the residents create a “naturally-occurring retirement village”.

-- Achieving a 20% biodiversity net gain on all major construction and refurbishment projects.
+- Delivering a 20% biodiversity net gain on all major construction and refurbishment projects.

 Building on brownfield sites